Post

 form2

-If the user was using macOS, accessing the download link will redirect the user to https://utv4fun[.]com/kusaka[.]php?call=vpn, where a .dmg file will be fetched and downloaded automatically into the system.
-After a few page refreshes, we can actually see several .dmg files being downloaded, each having a different version number at the end.
+If the victim was using macOS, accessing the download link will redirect the victim to hxxps[:]//utv4fun[.]com/kusaka.php?call=vpn where a DMG file will be fetched and downloaded.

 dmg1

-If the user was using Windows, accessing the download link will instead redirect the user to https://openvpn-win[.]pages[.]dev/ where a malicious MSI installer will be downloaded automatically into the system.
-However, the scope of this writeup will only be on the .dmg file for now.
+If the victim was using Windows, accessing the download link will redirect the user to hxxps[:]//openvpn-win[.]pages[.]dev where a MSI installer will be fetched and downloaded.
+However, the scope of this writeup will only be on the DMG file for now.

 msi1

-Further examining the contents by mounting the .dmg file as a volume on my virtual machine (macOS Sonoma 14), it contained a universal Mach-O binary which supports both x86 and ARM architecture.
-It’s also ad-hoc signed which means that it doesn’t contain any cryptographic proof.
+Mounting the DMG file on a virtual machine, a universal Mach-O binary called openvpn-connect can be obtained that supports both x86 and ARM architectures.
+It was also ad-hoc signed which means that it does not contain any cryptographic proof.

 bin1

-Executing the binary file directly, the user will be prompted to launch the application via right clicking and opening it.
-This was a common tactic used to override GateKeeper (an integrated security feature in Apple’s operating system) and execute unsigned applications.
-Ref.
+Executing the DMG file, a prompt will be shown on-screen to instruct the user to launch the malicious Mach-O binary by right clicking and opening it directly.
+This was a common tactic used to override the integrated security feature in Apple’s operating system (also known as GateKeeper) and execute unsigned applications.

 exe1

-After launching the application, the user was prompted again to input their password.
+Launching the Mach-O binary, the user will be prompted again to input the root password.
 This was most likely to trick the user in providing root privileges for the malware to access certain macOS utilities.

 exe2

-Decompiling the binary file, a long hex string can be identified which was most likely the payload.
+Decompiling the Mach-O binary with otool, a long hex string can be identified, suggesting that the payload might be encoded in hex.

 bin2

-Coincidentally, a 32-byte hex string can be identified right below the payload, most likely a key for decryption.
+Coincidentally, a 32-byte hex string can be identified right below the encoded payload, most likely a decryption key.

 bin3